hugopeek/romanesco-soil/README.md

 Redactor is the rich text editor that's available inside the blocks and all throughout MODX.
 In theory, you could replace this by a free editor like TinyMCE, but Redactor has proven to be a rock solid product over the past many years.
 ModMore support is also top-notch, so I have no issues paying for it.

 A single ContentBlocks license is &euro;79 and for Redactor, that's &euro;25.
-And the people at ModMore are very considerate: you can try their extras for [free during development][5].
+The people at ModMore are very considerate: you can try their extras for [free during development][5].

 So: *publishing* your project will require you to purchase a license, but getting started with Romanesco is still free at this point.
 If you're OK with that, then let's move on!

 ## Installation

 Romanesco is not exactly a plug and play environment.
-Many moving parts means it requires a fair bit of configuration (and patience) to get it up and running.
+Many moving parts means it requires a fair bit of configuration (and patience) to get everything up and running.

-For the persistent and the brave: [start your journey here][6].

->For everybody else, there's now a command line installer that automates a large portion of this process: [Romanesco Seed][14].
+Luckily, there's now a [command line installer][14] available that automates a large portion of this process.
+Learn how to [get started][15] here.

->
+For the persistent and the brave: you can also [install everything manually][6].

+## Demo

+To get an idea of what's included in this library and what you can do with it, visit https://romanesco.info.
+Everything you see there is created with Romanesco.
+You can also view the [pattern library][16], which is automatically generated from the available components.

-## Yeah, but...
+## Yes, but...
 What is _a_ Romanesco?

 The real romanesco is a curious crossover between a broccoli and a cauliflower.
 Its flowers are shaped by self-repeating mathematical patterns, forming a mesmerizing collection of green fractals, spiraling up and multiplying in perfect resonance with Fibonacci's golden ratio.
 The result is a vegetable that looks almost too stunning to be eaten!

+To me, that perfectly symbolizes my intention with this platform: to create something reusable based on common patterns, without sacrificing aesthetics and uniqueness.

 ![Fractal Broccoli](https://upload.wikimedia.org/wikipedia/commons/4/4f/Fractal_Broccoli.jpg)